shrrynsh/Diifusion_beats_gans_reproducibility/README.md

 # Reproducing *Diffusion Beats GANs on Image Synthesis*

 ## Introduction
-This repository contains my attempt at reproducing the results from the paper *Diffusion Beats GANs on Image Synthesis*.
+This repository contains my attempt at reproducing the results from the paper [*Diffusion Beats GANs on Image Synthesis*](https://arxiv.org/abs/2105.05233) which introduced improved diffusion architecture and classifier guidance.
 I implemented the guided diffusion model across multiple resolutions (64×64, 128×128, 256×256, 512×512) and evaluated the generated samples.
-The goal was to assess how closely the reproduced results align with the scores reported in the paper.

 ---

+## My Approach
+Since this paper was very compute expensive I decided to load pretrained weights of both classifiers and ADMs (Ablated Diffusion Models) across different resolutions (64x64,128x128,256x256,512x512).
+I cloned the official [*OpenAI codebase*](https://github.com/openai/guided-diffusion?tab=readme-ov-file) for the paper and used it fot implementation.Sampling across different resolutions took varied time from 4 to 8 hrs.
+Due to limited computation different metrics (FID,IS,sFID,Precision and Recall) were calcualted across 5000-13000 generated samples unlike the official implementation which used 50000 samples for evaluation.

+---

 ## Sample Images

 Below are example samples generated at different resolutions.
-Five samples from each resolution are shown for visualization.

 ### 64×64